flix/book/src/concurrency.md

 #### Planned Feature

-Flix does not currently support _put_ operations in `select` expressions.
+Flix does not currently support _send_ operations in `select` expressions.
 This is something that we might support in the future.